 2. Theme Migration

-As we have mentioned before, it is impossible to move the theme and templates from Magento 1 to Magento 2 new site.
+As we have mentioned before, it is impossible to move the theme and template from Magento 1 to Magento 2 new site.
 There are several solutions for that:

-- 2nd solution: Finding and utilizing a Magento 2 theme for free download.
-In the last blog post, we have made a list of 100+ useful free Magento responsive theme and templates that you should take a look for reference.
+- The 2nd solution: Finding and utilizing a Magento 2 theme for free download.
+In the last blog post, we have made a list of 100+ useful free Magento responsive themes and templates that you should take a look for reference.